 SciPol is an unbiased public service website providing science policy updates, explanation of the relevant science at issue, and opportunities for engagement in the policy-making process.
 This program is brought to you by the Duke Initiative for Science & Society, which seeks to maximize social benefit from scientific progress by making science more accessible, just, and better integrated into society.
-Existing topical coverage includes genetics/genomics and neuroscience with expansion into nanotechnology and robotics forthcoming.
+The program launched with coverage of genetics/genomics and neuroscience and quickly expanded into nanotechnology, robotics, artificial intelligence, and energy.

 SciPol seeks to provide timely and quality information to a broad audience of academics, companies, journalists, nonprofits, and policy practitioners.
 Policy development updates are initially posted when made available by policy actors; novel briefs are published after being authored, reviewed, and edited for quality.
 Information on the SciPol website is gathered from published news reports and press releases, personal communications, and regulatory, congressional, judicial, and executive sources.